zweilove/css_splitter/README.md

 ## Status

 Work in progress of turning this https://gist.github.com/2398394 into a gem.

-Not released yet.
+A `0.0.1` version has been released to rubygems.org.
+Install by putting `gem 'css_splitter'` into your Gemfile.

 ## What it does?